datreeio/datree/examples/README.md

    ㅤc.
 A list of the rules in the policy and how they support the use case
    ㅤd.
 Any other type of documentation that can help evaluate and understand the rules in your policy, and how they are related to the use case that you chosed
 4. Provide a basic Kubernetes manifests to test (failing & passing) each custom rule ([see an example here](https://github.com/datreeio/datree/tree/main/examples/sample-policy))
-5. Submit your work by opening a Pull Request to the examples dirctory (`datree/examples`)

 _:warning:ㅤPlease note: your policy must represent a workable solution_

 ## :tada: How to win
-1. Submit your work by opening a pull request on [Datree’s repo](https://github.com/datreeio/datree) (you may submit more than one policy).
+1. Submit your work by opening a [pull request]((#computer-how-to-submit-a-pull-request)) to the examples dirctory (`datree/examples`) on Datree’s repo.
+__You may submit more than one policy__.
 2. Your score for winning will be based on whether your use case works according to what you present, including detailed documentation, and how useful the use case is to Kubernetes admins.
 Quality matters over quantity.
-3. [OPTIONAL] Are you proud of your work?
+3. [OPTIONAL] Are you proud of your work:question::question:
 If so, don’t forget to Tweet or post on LinkedIn that you’ve participated in this #CloudNativeHackathon and tag us so we can like and share!

 ### YouTube Video
 [![You Tube Video](https://img.youtube.com/vi/Cgmvs3UFPIQ/0.jpg)](https://www.youtube.com/watch?v=Cgmvs3UFPIQ)